learnwithparam/monkey-kata/api/demos/bedtime_story_generator/README.md

   3. Test this by entering "a scary monster" or "a battle" as the theme.
 Does the LLM obey your safety instruction?

-- **🎓 Key Concepts:** Input Validation, Sanitization, Content Moderation, Prompt-based Guardrails, Edge Case Testing.
+- **Key Concepts:** Input Validation, Sanitization, Content Moderation, Prompt-based Guardrails, Edge Case Testing.

 -----